 Use the rim of a bowl (or anything round that is approximately 4-5 inches across) to cut out the centre of the gingerbread wreath.
 Then trim around the edges of the pizza pan. * you can use cut excess dough into shapes for cookies, as desired.

 Bake for 12- 15 minutes or until golden brown. *Check for air bubbles during baking and poke them with a toothpick.

 Remove and cool for 5 minutes.
 Transfer by sliding onto large cooling rack.
 If you don't have a large cooling rack that will accommodate this size of cookie, then leave it on the pan until completely cooled.

-When completely cooled, transfer to large (14 inch) cardboard cake try or a large flat platter.
+When completely cooled, transfer to large (14 inch) cardboard cake tray or a large flat platter.

 Spread the entire container of chocolate cream cheese evenly over the gingerbread cookie wreath.

-Slice kiwis and diagonally layer (as shown in the photo above).
+Slice kiwis and diagonally layer (as shown in the photo).

 Make the pecan pine cones (you can also do this in advance):